 5. Knight, Linda.
 2021.
 Inefficient Mapping: A Protocol for Attuning to Phenomena.
 Advanced Methods.

-3.3 Engaging (the city) otherwise, or, inhabiting the urban everyday (reprise) (5 books, 5 articles, 1 chapter)
+3.3 Engaging the city otherwise, or, inhabiting the urban everyday (reprise) (4 books, 6 articles, 2 chapters)

 1. Avramidis, Konstantinos, and Myrto Tsilimpounidi, eds.
 2016.
 Graffiti and Street Art: Reading, Writing and Representing the City.
 Routledge.